wp-plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 5.4.2 =
+* [Improvement] Improved sharing icons for Twitter, GooglePlus, Stumbleupon, Pinterest, Email and Digg
+* [Bugfix] Overlapped, messy sharing and login icons in a few cases
+* [Bugfix] Admin was unable to disable sharing/like buttons at homepage set as static page
+* [Bugfix] Starting share counts were not working for homepage set as static page
+* [Bugfix] Rearrange sharing icons functionality was not working in a few cases
+* [Bugfix] WordPress Comments tab in Social Commenting interface was displaying incorrect comment counts in a few cases

 = 5.3.2 =
 * [Improvement] Optimized loading of Social Commenting
 * [Improvement] Improved LinkedIn sharing